LightBurnSoftware/Documentation/MenuCommands.md

 ### Auto join selected shapes
 Looks at the start and end points of all the selected curves, and if any of them are close enough, connects them together into a single shape.
 Useful when importing DXF files, which don't contain connectivity information.
 Click on "Auto join selected shapes" in the Edit menu or press "Alt + J"
+### Optimize Selected Shapes
+This will attempt to optimize the order of operations
+### Delete Duplicates
+This will delete duplicate items within the drawing, for example if two squares are identical and one ontop of the other, this will delete the extra square.
+This helps to minimize erroneous moves.
 ### Settings
 Clicking on "Settings" in the Edit menu will open a [Dialog box](Settings.md) where you can enter information about your laser and default application settings.
 ### Debug drawing